Wolfgang Boetticher: Life

 In July 1941 Boetticher joined the Waffen-SS, where he made it as far as Unterscharführer.
 Since 1940 he was co-author of the Lexikon der Juden in der Musik.
 In 1942 he was promoted to Reichshauptstellenleiter of the ERR, and from 1944 he worked as a private lecturer in Berlin.
 In 1943 he was awarded the Robert Schumann Prize of the City of Zwickau.

 After the end of the Second World War, Boetticher became a lecturer at the Georg-August-Universität Göttingen in 1948.
 There he was appointed professor in 1955.
 He became director of the Musicological Institute of the University in 1957 and was dean of the Faculty of Philosophy from 1972 to 1974.
 In 1963, he had a visiting professorship at the Charles University in Prague.

 Boetticher's National Socialist past was not unknown in post-war Germany.
-In 1963 Joseph Wulf had already published several documents in his source work Music in the Third Reich, which proved Wolfgang Boetticher's National Socialist and anti-Semitic commitment.
-For example, he presented a document that proved Boetticher's involvement in the notorious anti-Semitic Lexikon der Juden in der Musik: Musik im Dritten Reich: Eine Dokumentation.
+In 1963 Joseph Wulf had already published several documents in his source work Music in the Third Reich, which proved Wolfgang Boetticher's National Socialist and antisemitic commitment.
+For example, he presented a document that proved Boetticher's involvement in the notorious antisemitic Lexikon der Juden in der Musik: Musik im Dritten Reich: Eine Dokumentation.
 Ullstein, Frankfurt am Main 1989 (unchanged reprint of the first edition in Sigbert Mohn Verlag, Gütersloh 1963), ISBN 3-550-07059-4.
 Nevertheless, Boetticher continued his career in musicology.

 Even after his retirement he continued to give lectures in musicology seminars until the winter semester of 1998/99.
 After Willem de Vries revealed his activity in the Sonderstab Musik of the ERR, the lectures were discontinued with immediate effect by the seminar leaders.

 Boetticher left behind handwritten memoirs in which he glossed over his activities during the NS era.
 These were published by Hans Schneider, Musikantiquariat und Verlag in Tutzing.
 Also in his self-portrayal in the first edition of Die Musik in Geschichte und Gegenwart vol. 2, 1952 he did not mention his activities outside of the university.

 Boetticher's Schumann research

 Boetticher was considered an important Schumann researcher, although criticism of his publications was voiced from Nazi Germany.

 As early as 29 April 1940, the Rosenberg law firm had announced in a confidential communication that "Boetticher had examined the entire Robert Schumann Archive with regard to "our ideological principles" and had made important discoveries which in many respects brought new knowledge about Schumann.
-These were allegedly anti-Semitic statements by Schumann, which Boetticher published in 1942 under the title Robert Schumann in his writings and letters.
-However, musicological investigations since the 1980s have shown that Boetticher forged some of Schumann's letters in order to portray him as anti-Semitic.
+These were allegedly antisemitic statements by Schumann, which Boetticher published in 1942 under the title Robert Schumann in his writings and letters.
+However, musicological investigations since the 1980s have shown that Boetticher forged some of Schumann's letters in order to portray him as antisemitic.